-If your firm is involved in Human Trafficking litigation or would like to be, ForLawFirmsOnly Marketing can help you get the clients you need.
-We work directly with a national non-profit foundation whose goal is to help victims of human trafficking.
+If your firm is involved in Human Trafficking litigation or would like to be, ForLawFirmsOnly can help you get the clients you need.
+Our experts offer lead generation marketing services for human trafficking lawyers and work directly with a national non-profit foundation whose goal is to help victims of human trafficking.

 The US is a destination country for human trafficking because victims are filling a demand for their illegal labor, often in the sex industry.
 The federal government estimates that 14,500 to 17,500 people are trafficked into the country each year, not counting Americans trafficked within the country.

 Who are victims?
 Why did this happen to them?

 Trafficking victims often are sex workers, many of them children, but forced labor is another type of human trafficking.
 In any case, people are being exploited for their labor.
 They can be found in legitimate and illegitimate businesses, including massage parlors, agriculture, restaurants, hotels and domestic service.

 Victims may be working to pay off debts.
 Even after years of work, they may or may not be able to erase the debt because of the amount loaned, high interest rates, low pay, dishonesty and charges for shelter and food.
 Human smugglers may traffic foreign nationals in the US in exchange for getting them into the country.